 A Partial Lockdown means that the doors leading outside of the building are locked and people may not exit or enter the building.

-A Full Lockdown means that people must stay where they are and may not exit or enter a classroom, apartment unit, store unit, an office space, condo unit or to enter or exit the building.
-If people are in a hallway they must go into the nearest classroom, apartment unit, condo unit, office space or store unit.
+A Full Lockdown means that people must stay where they are and may not exit or enter the classroom, apartment unit, store unit, office space, or condo unit and cannot enter or exit the building.
+If people are in a hallway they must go into the nearest classroom, apartment unit, condo unit, office space, or store unit.

 The term ‘lockdown’ can be defined as an emergency course of action taken by an agent of authority, such as police or prison personnel, to contain a problem or incident within the area of its origin by controlling the movement of people.